osohq/oso/new-docs/content/any/project/language/polar-foundations.md

 the knowledge base together with a built-in logical deduction process, the system can answer such queries with either “yes” or “no” *even when the answer does not appear explicitly in the knowledge base*.
-This is the essence of the oso authorization system.
+This is the essence of the Oso authorization system.

 ### Advantages